 The first thing to consider when choosing a golf watch is whether it works with your smartphone’s operating system.
 Nearly all golf watches work with both the Apple iOS and Android, but you’ll have fewer options if you have a phone that runs Windows OS.
 Read the product specifications carefully to make sure that the watch will work with your phone.

 For the most comfort, you want a golf watch with a lightweight, flexible band or strap.
-Most watches feature rubberized bands that have a soft feel but provide just enough texture to keep the watch from moving around as you play.
+Most watches feature rubberized bands that have a soft feel but provide just enough texture to keep the face from moving around as you play.
 Some manufacturers offer bands in different sizes, so be sure to check the sizing chart to find the option that will be most comfortable for your wrist.

 Golf watches usually run on a lithium-ion (Li-ion) battery that can last for over a week before needing to be recharged.
-However, the battery drains more quickly when you enable the watch’s GPS mode to receive information about the course you’re on, meaning it will likely last only 10 to 15 hours on a charge.
-That’s usually enough time for a weekend full of golf games, but make sure to choose a watch with a battery that can last through your usual golfing schedule.
+However, the battery drains more quickly when you enable the GPS mode to receive information about the course you’re on, meaning it will likely last only 10 to 15 hours on a charge.
+That’s usually enough time for a weekend full of golf games, but make sure to choose a model with a battery that can last through your usual golfing schedule.

 Sunny days are great for golf, so it’s important to find a watch with an anti-glare screen so you can read it even if the sun is particularly bright.